Edsploration/shellder/README.md

 Fork
 --------
-This forked version provides the exit code number when not 0.
+This forked version provides the exit code number when not 0, some fixes and color changed.

 &nbsp;